mediact/coding-standard-phpstorm/README.md

 ## Templates
 You now get live templates that can be be found in `file > settings > Editor -> File and Code Templates` .
 These can be enabled and disabled for if you want to use them or not.
+If you don't see the templates please restart PHPstorm.
 At this moment there have been templates created for:
 * ACL
 * Class